Art and Its Markets: Navigating Art, Finance & Value

 Meet Your Lecturers

-Raffaella Vitale is an art advisor and consultant with extensive experience in the art industry.
+Raffaella is an art advisor and consultant with extensive experience in the art industry.
 Born in Italy, she holds a BA in Economics from the University of Siena and studied Art Business at Sotheby's Institute in London, where she now regularly lectures.
 Raffaella’s career includes roles as an Art Collection Manager for London-based art advisory Gurr Johns and as an Art Lecturer onboard various luxury yachts.

-Cristiano De Lorenzo is Christie’s Italy’s managing director.
+Cristiano is Christie’s Italy’s managing director.

 Graduated in History of Art from La Sapienza University, Rome, his diverse career has led him from showbusiness, to public museums, private art institutions, editorial activity and university teaching.